Skip to main content

 3. Select Veracode Scan for VS Code.

-10. From the Policy dropdown menu, select a policy to apply to your project.
+9. From Policy, select a policy to apply to your project.
 The menu only lists policies that contain the Findings by Severity or Vulnerability CVSS Score rule types.
+The installation is complete.

 Configure the extension